particle-iot/docs/src/content/reference/device-os/firmware.md

       .network(NETWORK_INTERFACE_CELLULAR);
 ```

-This option does not currently wake from network but does work similarly to `SLEEP_NETWORK_STANDBY` with some limitations:
+This option not only allows wake from network activity, but also keeps the network connected, making resume from sleep significantly faster.
+This is a superset of the `SLEEP_NETWORK_STANDBY` feature.

-- Only works in STOP sleep mode
-- Only works on cellular devices
-- Keeps the cellular modem connected to the cellular network for fast reconnection
-- Works best for sleep periods less than 23 minutes

-In the future, this may support actual wake on network activity for devices that have hardware support for it.

 | Network Wake Support | Gen 2 Wi-Fi | Gen 2 Cellular | Gen 3 (any) |
 | :--- | :---: | :---: | :---: |
 | Wake from STOP sleep | | &check; | &check; |
 | Wake from ULTRA_LOW_POWER sleep | &nbsp; | &nbsp; | &check; |
 | Wake from HIBERNATE sleep | &nbsp; | &nbsp; | &nbsp; |

+{{note op="start" type="cellular"}}
+On cellular devices, if you turn off the cellular modem, you should not wake with a period of less than 10 minutes on average.
+Your mobile carrier may ban your SIM card from the network for aggressive reconnection if you reconnect more than approximately 6 times per hour.
+Using `.network(NETWORK_INTERFACE_CELLULAR)` keeps the cellular modem connected which eliminates reconnection issues and makes it possible to use short sleep times, even down to seconds.
+Since the cellular network stays connected, it eliminates the blinking green phase.
+{{note op="end"}}

 #### SystemSleepConfiguration::analog()